Cooney Weiland: Boston Bruins

+Harvard

+In 1950 he began his longest coaching stint, at Harvard University.
 A member of the Beanpot Hall of Fame, Weiland was twice named coach of the year by the American Hockey Coaches Association, first in 1955, when he led the Crimson to third place in the NCAA tournament, and again in his final season, when his team captured the ECAC tournament.
 The New England Hockey Writers Association named Weiland its coach of the year five times and honored him with the Schaefer Pen Award for contribution to amateur hockey in 1962.
-He received the Lester Patrick Award for contribution to hockey in the United States in 1972.
+In 1955 and 1971 he was named Spencer Penrose Award winner as the best coach in the nation.
+A year later He received the Lester Patrick Award for contribution to hockey in the United States in 1972.

+Weiland coached Harvard to the first ever Beanpot championship in 1952, the program would win 4 more during his tenure.

 Weiland coached seven All-Americans, including three-time first-team selection Joe Cavanagh '71 and two-time pick David Johnston '63.
 His players earned a total of 26 first team All-Ivy honors, highlighted by the 1956–57 team, which was made up entirely of Crimson players.
+In total he compiled a record of 315-173-17 before retiring in 1971.
+That year also marked his induction into the Hockey Hall of Fame.
+By the end of his tenure he coached the program to 7 NCAA tournament appearances, two ECAC tournament titles, one regular season title and six Ivy League championships.

 Four of Weiland's Harvard players helped the 1960 U.S. Olympic team win the gold medal in Squaw Valley.
-Among that group was the legendary Bill Cleary '56, who went on to assist Weiland and succeed him as head coach.
+Among that group was Bill Cleary '56, who went on to assist Weiland and succeed him as head coach.
 Cleary served in that role for 19 seasons and as athletic director for 11.
-He earned the Hobey Baker Legend of College Hockey Award in 1993.

 Cufflinks presented to Weiland after Owen Sound's Memorial Cup win in 1924 are part of a permanent junior hockey exhibit at the Hockey Hall of Fame in Toronto.

+In 2006 Wieland was awarded the Hobey Baker Legend of College Hockey award, as one of the all-time great contributors to the game of college hockey.
+Current Harvard coach Ted Donato accepted recognition in Wieland’s honor.

+One of his former players Governor-General David Johnston believed the secret of Weiland’s success as a great coach was that he “was a great teacher” “who had a passion for hockey.”
+“Like all great coaches, Weiland “related to the whole person he was teaching.”
+Weiland “never gave us pep talks as we went out to start a game.”
+Weiland would tell his players “if you’ve been listening to what I’ve been telling during the week, you’re going to go out and do it.”

+Retirement

+Weiland married his wife Gertrude Hussey in March 1929, the two were married for 57 years.
+They remained in the Massachusetts area until his death in 1985.